vanderpatrick/SkateGram/README.md

  ![navigation bar image](/static/images/test-logout-pass.png)

  - Liking
-    - The user is allowd to like posts reflecting directly to the database
+    - The user is allowd to like posts when liked the like button becomes a unlike button reflecting directly to the database
     - Before

  ![navigation bar image](/static/images/test-like.png)